kamaltrapasiya/3D-Object-Detection-and-Recognition/README.md

 ---

 ### Table of Contents
-Following sections will ease your work to navigate to any section.
+Following sections will help you to navigate to any section.

 - [Introduction](#introduction)
 - [Description](#description)